decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-02-introduction.md

 ## Entities and Components

 Entities are the basic unit for building everything in Decentraland scenes, think of them as the equivalent of Elements in a DOM tree in web development.
-All entities share the same base constructor, they all have a tag, attributes, and children entitiies.

 Three dimensional scenes in Decentraland are based on the [Entity-Component](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) model, where everything in a scene is an *entity*, and each entity can include *components* that shape its characteristics and functionality.

 For example, you can include the `color` component on an entity to set its color, or include the `ignoreCollision` component to change how it reponds to collisions with other entities.

 An entity can have other entities as children, these inherit the components from the parent.
 If a parent entity is positioned, scaled or rotated, its children are also affected.
 Thanks to this, we can arrange entities into trees.

+See [Entity interfaces](../../api-reference/entity-interfaces/index.html) for a more information on entities, a reference of all the available constructors for predefined entities and how to define your own types.

 ## Supported languages and syntax